sonatype-nexus-community/DevAudit/README.md

 - `--list-artifacts` Only list the artifacts found on OSS Index for application plugins and modules scanned by DevAudit.

-- `--skip-packages-audit` Only do an appplication / server configuration or code analysis audit and skip the packages
+- `--skip-packages-audit` Only do an appplication configuration or code analysis audit and skip the packages audit.

 ####Application Servers
 - `sshd` Do an application server audit on an OpenSSH sshd-compatible server.